lawmicha/amplify1413/README.md

 ?
 Enable conflict detection?
 No
 ?
 Do you have an annotated GraphQL schema?
 Yes
 ?
 Provide your schema file path: schema.graphql
-App not deployed yet.

-GraphQL schema compiled successfully.

-Edit your schema at /Users/mdlaw/temp/amplify1413/amplify/backend/api/amplify1413/schema.graphql or place .graphql files in a directory at /Users/mdlaw/temp/amplify1413/amplify/backend/api/amplify1413/schema
-Successfully added resource amplify1413 locally

-Some next steps:
-"amplify push" will build all your local backend resources and provision it in the cloud "amplify publish" will build all your local backend and frontend resources (if you have hosting category added) and provision it in the cloud

 ```